Arches vs Canyonlands: Which National Park to Visit?

 Fiery Furnace Formation in Arches

-However you look at it when choosing between a visit to Arches or Canyonlands National Park, be sure to weigh how much time you have on your hands, what you plan to do for overnight accommodations, and how you want to space out your activities.
+However you look at it when choosing between a visit to Arches and Canyonlands National Park, be sure to weigh how much time you have on your hands, what you plan to do for overnight accommodations, and how you want to space out your activities.

 Like It?
 Pin It!